vigneshwaran26/Daily-News-App/README.md

 # Daily-News-App
-AN android application to read worldwide day-to-day news arctiles from various news journal
+An android application to read worldwide day-to-day news arctiles from various news journal